nebaughman/Katapult/README.md

 - **External Data:** Server runtime data is stored in a separate data directory.
 This includes SQLite database, session files, SSL certificate files, etc.

-## Vue App
+### Vue App

-The `app` project is a Vue-Cli app with some additional configuration (multi-page setup, Bootstrap and FontAwesome integration, Axios for ajax, etc).
+The `app` project is a sample Vue-Cli app with some additional configuration (multi-page setup, Bootstrap and FontAwesome integration, Axios for ajax, etc).
 The Vue app itself is just an example starting point.

 The primary point is that the Vue app can be served as static content from the Javalin server, allowing the whole app/api to be bundled as a single executable jar.

 If bundling is not desirable, the Vue app could be hosted separately.

 > CORS headers are supported by Javalin, but not yet configured, so hosting the API on a different domain than the app may cause cross-origin resource errors.

+### Hybrid Multi-Page Mode

+> This was the trickiest part to configure so far, and I found very little information on this type of setup, so here is a rather verbose description of what I've done.

+In the example setup, the Javalin server and Vue app are configured for multi-page mode _with_ [Vue Router](https://router.vuejs.org/) support.

+Vue Router is typically used in a single-page app (SPA) to handle all navigation links client-side.
+In multi-page mode, some links may need to be traditional page reloads (server-handled), while others are client-side Vue-routed.

+Javalin has support for multiple SPA root paths, but the configuration is particular.
+See `AppModule`, which uses `JavalinConfig.addSinglePageRoot(..)`.
+Each root of the multi-page app is configured as an SPA root.
+These are matched in the order configured (not by most-specific path).

+For example, the sample setup has three entrypoint _pages_ configured in `vue.config.js`: main (`/`), `/login`, and `/admin`.
+Login is isolated (no links), so can be ignored.
+Since main and admin have a common header, with links between each other, they need to be configured as single-page roots.
+Notice that `/admin` must be added first, so it is matched before main (`/`).

+What is more, Vue Router has been configured in [HTML5 History Mode](https://router.vuejs.org/guide/essentials/history-mode.html), to avoid `/#/`-routed URLs.
+This takes extra care to handle properly in multi-page mode.

+To support history mode, intra-page links must be rendered with the `<router-link>` component.
+Links to other pages should be hard links (`<a href="..">`), which are handled server-side, and cause a traditional page reload.

+To accomplish this, see `NavLink.vue`.
+It determines if there is an active Vue Router instance (`this.$router`) and whether it handles the given path.
+If so, `<router-link>` is used, otherwise just `<a href="..">`.

+This way, when in the main (`/`) page scope, links to anything under `/admin` are hard links.
+When in the `/admin` page scope, intra-admin links (`/admin/users`) are handled by Vue Router (no page reload), while links to other pages are traditional page reloads.

+This multi-page/SPA hybrid setup has some caveats, but is working, at least for this simple example app!

 ## Wishlist